-334. (1) There is established by this Act a body corporate with perpetual succession to be known as the Office of the Registrar of Companies.

-(2) Where there is hindrance to the acquisition of property, the property may be acquired for the Office of the Registrar of Companies under the State Lands Act, 1962 (Act 125) and the cost shall be borne by the Office of the Registrar of Companies.

-(3) The Registrar shall have a seal which shall bear the words "Registrar of Companies, Ghana".
+- 334. (1) There is established by this Act a body corporate with perpetual succession to be known as the Office of the Registrar of Companies. - (2) Where there is hindrance to the acquisition of property, the property may be acquired for the Office of the Registrar of Companies under the State Property and Contracts Act, 1960 (C.A.
+6) or the State Lands Act, 1962 (Act 125) and the costs shall be borne by the Office of the Registrar of Companies. - (3) The Registrar shall have a seal which shall bear the words "Registrar of Companies, Ghana".